LiamH97/Quizz-App-Project/README.md

 - CSS
     - An error occured when testing with the official Jigsaw validator, font-weight was set to 2000 and this attribute cannot be higher than 1000.
 This issue was fixed then re-committed.
 After this fix, no errors were found.
+- JavaScript
+    - JSHint pointed out some missing semi-colons and a few un-used variables that I rectified in a commit to the repository.